fraxflax/nw-watchdog/README.md

 It comes with ABSOLUTELY NO WARRANTY.

 ## INSTALL
-Just download the script [nw-watchdog](https://raw.githubusercontent.com/fraxflax/nw-watchdog/main/nw-watchdog) into your PATH and make it executable:
+Just copy / download the `nw-watchdog` script into your PATH and make it executable.<br>
-Full releases are available for download here: https://github.com/fraxflax/nw-watchdog/releases

 Latest release of the script is v1.0.0: [nw-watchdog](https://raw.githubusercontent.com/fraxflax/nw-watchdog/v1.0.0/nw-watchdog)
 ```